 Housing costs in Saddle Brook are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Saddle Brook isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saddle Brook are a mix of both white- and blue-collar jobs.
+Saddle Brook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saddle Brook is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Saddle Brook who work in office and administrative support (16.74%), sales jobs (13.89%), and management occupations (12.96%).
+There are especially a lot of people living in Saddle Brook who work in office and administrative support (16.16%), management occupations (12.69%), and sales jobs (11.79%).

 Also of interest is that Saddle Brook has more people living here who work in computers and math than 95% of the places in the US.